SriD647/Agenda-Planner-WEB-API/README.md

 ```

-Please note only the keys of name, email,and password are required from the request body when creating a user document.
-By default the value of the isLoggedIn key will be set to false and the value of the agendaItems key will be set to an empty array when creating a user.
+Please note only the keys of name, email, and password are required from the request body when creating a user document.
+By default the value of the isLoggedIn key will be set to true and the value of the agendaItems key will be set to an empty array when creating a user.
 The appropriate controller functions set and update these values accordingly.

 The agenda item schema consists of information needed to book a task on an agenda.
 It essentially consists of logical and vital task details, such the task's title, date, start time and end time.
 The following is the Mongoose schema for the agenda item data entity:<br>